farhiongit/message-in-the-bottle/README.md

 ## Closing communication

-When no other messages are sent in the bottle, receivers must be informed it is not necessary to block and wait for messages anymore.
+When concurrent threads are synchronized by an exchange of messages, the transmitter must informs receivers when it has finished sending messages, so that receivers won't need to wait for extra messages.

 As the bottle won't be filled any more, we can close the bottle: the function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` will seal the mouth of the bottle (i.e. close the transmitter side of the bottle),